How Do We Ensure the Quality of Our Structural Analysis Software?

 Aristotle once said “quality is not an act, it is a habit.”
-Quality is a learned behaviour and comes with repetition.
-That's why we believe quality assurance is about setting up a specific set of procedures and protocols to ensure a certain level of standard.
+Quality is a learned behavior defined by repetition.
+That's why we believe quality assurance is about setting up a specific set of procedures and protocols to ensure certain standards.
 This article explores what are those procedures that SkyCiv has in place to ensure the accuracy of our results and the quality of our product.

 Our users trust us everyday with their projects and this not a responsibility we take lightly.
 I think this high regard has stemmed from two things: (1) the trust of our users and (2) passion for our product.
 Passion for our product means that for us, even the smallest details matter.

 One of our most important internal processes we have to ensure the accuracy of our results is an automatic solver checker.
 This script goes through more than 200 preselected projects and compares the results of our solver to known values.
 With each file, the script checks every single result (reactions, shear force, bending moment, deflection, stresses and more) for every single member in the project.
 This amounts to the checking of literally millions of results.
 We run this solver prior to every update, and will not release until the results match up at 100%.